steventan7/HelloWorld-App/README.md

 ## HelloWorld App

 ### App Description
-Created a basic Android app that alows the user to interact with multiple buttons that could change the custom text, text color, and background color of the app.
+Created a basic Android app that a1lows the user to interact with multiple buttons that could change the custom text, text color, and background color of the app.

 ### App Walk-though